SSHRC Talent Award

 - SSHRC Talent Award nomination form

-- An attachment of up to four pages detailing the rationale for the nomination – to be prepared by the nominating graduate program
+- An attachment detailing the rationale for the nomination (two pages maximum)

-- Information supporting the nomination rationale of up to two pages – to be prepared by the nominee
+- Information supporting the nomination rationale (if relevant, two pages maximum)

-- Letters of support, of up to two pages each, from three referees – nominee to solicit.
+- Letters of support, of two pages maximum each, from three referees

 Note: Referees must be established authorities in the field, who have not worked with the nominee on the project being recognized and do not have a personal relationship (family and non-professional relationships that would constitute a conflict of interest) with the nominee.
 Though it seems unusual to not have a letter of support from the nominee’s supervisor, the expectation is that nominees for the Talent Award will have a sufficiently strong profile and connections with other leaders in their field that they should be able to gather strong letters from referees that do not include their supervisor.
 Nominees for the Talent Award might be a little bit closer to the referees best placed to comment on their work, given the trainee aspects of doctoral and often postdoctoral work (thus, referees for the Talent Award may be affiliated with the nominee’s current institution), but strong, arms-length referees will be necessary for the nominee to be competitive.